- What is LVC?

 Do volunteers get paid?

 Yes!
 Volunteers receive a monthly stipend to cover housing, food, travel and basic personal needs.
-Volunteers participate in three retreats during the year and receive a minimum of two weeks vacation.
-Additionally, Volunteers are reimbursed for travel to and from National Orientation and for travel at the close of the year.
+Volunteers participate in retreats or program days during the year and receive a minimum of two weeks vacation.
+Additionally, Volunteers are reimbursed for travel to their LVC city and for travel at the close of the year assuming they successfully complete the year with LVC.

 Volunteers have found the aformentioned living allowance adequate to cover their basic living expenses.
 In other words, Lutheran Volunteer Corps provides for your basic needs so that you can live out your passion in the world!